 - (a) These data are from assessments conducted for the Program for International Student Assessment (PISA).
 PISA 2000 involved sample assessment of approximately 2.3 per cent of 15 year old Australian secondary school students.
-For further information on PISA, see Lokan et al. (2000).
+For further information on PISA, see Lokan et al. (2001) (full reference in 2007 Report).
 PISA 2003 involved sample assessment of approximately 6.5 per cent of 15 year old Australian secondary school students.
-For further information on PISA, see Thomson et al. (2004). - (b) The MCEETYA Schools Geographic Location Classification was used to classify the location of the school.
+For further information on PISA, see Thomson et al. (2004) (full reference in 2007 Report). - (b) The MCEETYA Schools Geographic Location Classification was used to classify the location of the school.
 Students from schools in remote and very remote areas were classified as geographically remote students.
 The percentage of students attending school in a geographically remote area is very small in 2000 (0.9 per cent) and 2003 (0.6 per cent).

-Table 3A.44 Proportion of students achieving level 3 or above in the overall reading literacy scale, by equity group (per cent) (a), (b)
+Table 3A.58 Proportion of students achieving level 3 or above in the overall reading literacy scale, by equity group (per cent) (a), (b)